-belentine milovation and end epi encursinp

-Credits: 20 0 Session: 2022/23 September-January
+Credits: 20 Session: 2023/24 September-January

 Pre-requisite Modules:

 Co-requisite Modules:

-Lecturer(s): Dr FJ Martin-Martinez, Dr I Mabbett, Dr JW Ryan

-Format: 20 hours seminars/workshops
+Lecturer(s): Dr FJ Martin-Martinez, Prof I Mabbett, Dr JW Ryan Format: 20 hours seminars/workshops

-3 hours mentor meetings
+20 nours seminars/workshop 3 hours mentor meetings

 100 hours independent study

 77 hours preparation for assessment

-Delivery M fethod: Onsite and online seminars, workshops and meetings
+Delivery Method: Onsite and online seminars, workshops and meetings

-entrepreneu challenges. speakers in lawyers, ve ims: This is a seminar-based module that provides an introduction to the world of research, innovation and urship, where students apply their chemical knowledge to tackle important scientific, societal and industrial Seminars and workshops will be provided partly by departmental staff and partly by invited external cluding academics, industry professionals, grant-writing advisors, technology transfer officers, patent enture capitalists, accomplished entrepreneurs and start-up CEOs and CTOs.
-The seminars will cover a e of complementary topics that are required to fund, manage and grow an academic or entrepreneurial

-to have an i challenge o vill share their career path, failures, successes and how they and others have used their skills and ingenuity impact on worldwide and local problems that society is facing.
-Some speakers could also provide a or a case study for the students to work on and share with classmates.
-From these seminars, students will strong portfolio of knowledge and transferable skills that they will then use it to write a impact analysis and

-business model canvas on a topic of their choosing, guided by mentor meetings to (1) discuss the broad topics before the specific problem is picked, (2) discuss the chosen problem before the exercises are done, and (3) discuss students' progress on the work.
+Module Aims: This is a seminar-based module that provides an introduction to the world of research, innovation and entrepreneurship, where students apply their chemical knowledge to tackle important scientific, societal and industrial challenges.
+Seminars and workshops will be provided partly by departmental staff and partly by invited external speakers including academics, industry professionals, grant-writing advisors, technology transfer officers, patent lawyers, venture capitalists, accomplished entrepreneurs and start-up CEOs and CTOs.
+The seminars will cover a broad range of complementary topics that are required to fund, manage and grow an academic or entrepreneurial project.
+Speakers will share their career path, failures, successes and how they and others have used their skills and ingenuity to have an impact on worldwide and local problems that society is facing.
+Some speakers could also provide a challenge or a case study for the students to work on and share with classmates.
+From these seminars, students will build up a strong portfolio of knowledge and transferable skills that they will then use to write a grant or a business proposal on a topic of their choosing, guided by three mentor meetings to (1) discuss the broad topics before the specific problem is picked, (2) discuss the chosen problem before the proposal is written, and (3) discuss students' progress on the proposal.
 At the end of the module, they will pitch their project to a panel, where they will be questioned on their science, originality, business plan, budget, and impact.

-Module Content: Research design and innovation;

-entrepreneurship;

-grant/proposal writing;

-technology transfer;

-intellectual property;

-patent law;

-venture capital;

-start-up incubation and acceleration;

-industry and academia case studies, e.g., energy harvesting and storage, semiconductors, biomedicine,

-nanotechnology, biobased chemicals, functional materials, precision agriculture, infrastructure.
+Module Content: Research design and innovation; entrepreneurship; grant/proposal writing; technology transfer; intellectual property; patent law; venture capital; start-up incubation and acceleration; industry and academia case studies, e.g., energy harvesting and storage, semiconductors, biomedicine, nanotechnology, biobased chemicals, functional materials, precision agriculture, infrastructure.
 Intended Learning Outcomes: By the end of this modules, students will be able to

-Apply chemistry knowledge to tackle real world problems